 $25 pesos: The face of the hero of the restoration, Gregorio Luperón.

-More detailed information in Spanish go to the Banco Central web site.
+For more detailed information in Spanish go to the Banco Central website.